Article updated on May 22, 2020

 Doubtful, I decide to take charge of the booking.
-I start browsing the Internet and to my surprise (and relief!) most are for men only.
-Capsule hotels (カプセルホテル, kapuseru hoteru) were originally designed to sleep guys who missed the last train home providing an extremely basic, and cheap solution.
+I start browsing the Internet and to my surprise (and relief!) most capsule hotels are for men only.
+Capsule hotels (カプセルホテル, kapuseru hoteru) were originally designed to sleep workers who missed the last train home providing an extremely basic and cheap solution.
 Months ahead, the ones open to both males and females tend to be fully booked already.

-I consider myself lucky when I find a new capsule hotel in the Tsukiji area, close to the location of the tuna auction at the world’s biggest fish market.
-This will be a very short night anyway, having to start queuing at 3 a.m. so this is the shortest night that I picked for that experience.
+I consider myself lucky when I find a new capsule hotel in the Tsukiji area, close to the location of the tuna auction at the world’s biggest fish market: it will be a lesser evil.
+The next day, we will have to start queuing at 3 a.m. so this is the shortest night that I picked for that experience.

 We take the elevator up to access the room level.
-Off the elevator, tiptoeing through the corridor, we are passing screens behind which women are sleeping.
+Off the elevator, we tiptoe through the corridor, passing screens behind which women are sleeping.
 I discover my own capsule for the night: what a fantastic relief!
 It is about 1.25-metre-by-2-metre-by-2.10-metre, basically twice as big as what I was expecting!
-The bed is comfortable and the capsule fully equipped with light dimmers, a flat screen TV, plugs, and our fresh sheets, pyjamas, towels, and flip flops.
-Bulky luggages can be stored in the corridor.
-We make our way to the onsen on the top floor, enjoying a nice shower and relaxing bath.
+The bed is comfortable and the capsule fully equipped with light dimmers, a flat screen TV with a head set, plugs, and our fresh sheets, pyjamas, towels, and flip flops.
+Passing the calling zone, we go up to the top floor that even hosts a nice onsen to relax before going to bed.